brp-labs/rest-api/README.md

       The queried fields are: username, email.
 The contains-method is beeing used in SQL, ie. LIKE '%<querystring\>%'<br/>
 <br/>
 <b>UPDATE:</b> Use HTTP method PUT to update a post in the database.<br/>
     Submit body in JSON format with the keys that need to be changed.
-Required keys must not be empty.
-Use the <code>id</code>-key in the body to identify the post to update.
-The<code>id</code>-key is mandatory.<br/>
+Required keys must not be empty (see below).
+Use the mandatory <code>id</code>-key in the body to identify the post to update.<br/>
       <i>e.g.</i> <code>{ "id": 23, "entity": "Development Division" }</code><br/>
 <br/>
 <b>DELETE:</b> Use HTTP method DELETE to delete a post in the database.
 Use the mandatory <code>id</code> to identify the post to delete.<br/>